Getting started

 Running in App Mode

 Some of Kolibri’s functionality will differ when being run as a mobile app.
-In order to run the development server in that “app mode” context, you can use the following commands.
+In order to access the development server in that “app mode” context, open Kolibri using the URL logged in the terminal.

-When the app development server is started, you will see a message with a particular URL that you will need to use in order to initialize your browser session properly.
-Once your browser session has been initialized for use in the app mode, your browser session will remain in this mode until you clear your cookies, even if you’ve started your normal Kolibri development server.
+When the development server is started, you will see a message with a particular URL that you will need to use in order to initialize your browser session properly.
+Once your browser session has been initialized for use in the app mode, your browser session will remain in this mode until you clear your cookies.

 Editor configuration